There are ways to make a social impact, not just by giving to charity, but also with regular household spending.

 Feel good about your spending.

-Only spend money on what matters most:
+Spend on what matters most:

 MY LIST and MY TRAVELS

-Then save and invest the rest!
+Save and invest the rest!